mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 caution: filename not matched:  SRR2589044_2_fastqc.zip
 ```

 This did not work.
-We unzipped the first file and then got a warning
-message for each of the other `.zip` files.
+We unzipped the first file and then got a warning message for each of the other `.zip` files.
 This is because `unzip`
 expects to get only one zip file as input.
-We could go through and
-unzip each file one at a time, but this is very time consuming and
+We could go through and unzip each file one at a time, but this is very time consuming and
 error-prone.
 Someday you may have 500 files to unzip!

-A more efficient way is to use a `for` loop like we learned in the Shell Genomics lesson to iterate through all of
-our `.zip` files.
-Let's see what that looks like and then we will
-discuss what we are doing with each line of our loop.
+A more efficient way is to use a `for` loop like we learned earlier in the week to iterate through all of our `.zip` files.
+Let's see what that looks like and then we will discuss what we are doing with each line of our loop.

 ```bash
 $ for filename in *.zip